DepravitiesFinest/Spotify-Listen-Along-Patch/README.md

 # SpotifyListenAlong

-> A modernized BetterDiscord plugin that enables Spotify **Listen Along** without Discord Nitro.
+> A modernized BetterDiscord plugin that enables Spotify **Listen Along** without Premium.
 > Maintained by **[Nyxthal](https://github.com/DepravitiesFinest)** — updated from the original by ordinall.

 ---